RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Strip extra MAME name info (requires restart)**

 MAME software list names for all arcade systems are automatically expanded to their full game names using a bundled MAME name translation file.
-By default any extra information from this file that is located inside brackets is removed, which includes information like region, version/revision, license, release date and more.
+By default any extra information from this file that is located inside brackets is removed.
+This includes information like region, version/revision, license, release date and more.
 By setting this option to disabled that information is retained.
 Note that this is only applicable for any game names which have not been scraped as the scaper will overwrite the expanded information with whatever value the scraper service returns.
-It is however possible to disable scraping of game names altogether as covered elsewhere in this guide.
+It's however possible to disable scraping of game names altogether as covered elsewhere in this guide.

 **Disable desktop composition (requires restart)** _(Unix and X11/Xorg only)_